peternijssen/home-assistant-jumbo/README.md

 ## Home Assisant sensor component for Jumbo.com

-Provides Home Assistant sensors for Jumbo.com (Dutch Supermarket)
+Provides Home Assistant sensors for Jumbo (Dutch Supermarket).
+This library is not affiliated with Jumbo and retrieves data from the endpoints of the mobile application.
+Use at your own risk.

 ### Install
 Use HACS to isntall these sensors or copy the files in the /custom_components/jumbo/ folder to [homeassistant]/config/custom_components/jumbo/